Online food ordering: History

 After 2020, COVID-19 significantly boosted online food delivery usage world wide.
+Following the pandemic, a permanent shift toward contactless digital menu continues, accelerating the adoption of table-side online ordering.
+The mobile app offers more interactive features and meals flow directly from the kitchen, significantly reducing the reliance on traditional front-of-house waitstaff.

 Types

 Traditional food delivery services

 Traditional food delivery services have long been a part of the food industry, with local restaurants and fast-food chains offering home delivery or takeout options.
 These services often rely on in-house or third-party delivery drivers who transport prepared meals directly from the restaurant to the customer.
 Dominos, Pizza Hut, and Papa John's are examples of established global brands that have been offering delivery services for decades.

 Restaurant-controlled

 In restaurant-controlled online food ordering, the restaurants create their own website and app, or choose to hire a delivery vendor.
 If they choose to create their own website, they make sure to obtain software that manages the orders efficiently, meaning it has the capability to manage different orders at once.
 When they hire a vendor, the restaurant pays for a monthly fee or percentage-based fees.
 The vendor covers the developmental costs.

 A customer can choose to have the food delivered or for pick-up/take-away.
 The process consists of a customer choosing the restaurant of their choice, scanning the menu items, choosing an item, and finally choosing for pick-up or delivery.
 Payment is then administered by paying with a credit card or debit card through the app or website or in cash at the restaurant when going to pickup.
 The website and app inform the customer of the food quality, duration of food preparation, and when the food is ready for pick-up or the amount of time it will take for delivery.
 Papa John's is one of the restaurants that created their own Papa John's system, website, and app, and do their own delivery.
 In 2010, they redesigned their website and launched mobile apps for iPhones, iPads, iPods, Androids Phones, Blackberrys, and Windows Phones.

 The preexisting delivery infrastructure of these franchises paired with the online ordering system.
 In 2010, Papa John's International announced that its online sales had exceeded $2 billion.